-NOTE A: Terminal strip jumpers between terminals TS17 & TS18 and TS19 & TS20 are not required for low oil pressure and high water temperature alarms.
+NOTE A: Terminal strip jumpers between terminals TS17 & TS18 and TS19 & TS20 are not required when alarms are used for low oil pressure and high water temperature.

-NOTE B: The wire at terminal strip between terminals TS26 & TS27 is in the wiring harness when a UG8D or UG8L is installed.
-No wire is required when an EGA is used.
+NOTE B: The terminal strip wire between terminals TS26 & TS27 is in the wiring harness when a 3161, UG8D or UG8L governor is installed.
+When a 2301 governor is used, no wire is required; also, no fuel shutoff solenoid is used between TS6 & TS12.